WVURAIL/dspira/_posts/2020-08-22-CommandLine_and_Git.md

 ### One rule worth following

-**If you change a file in a cloned repository, copy your version somewhere else before you pull.** Otherwise git has to reconcile your edits with the incoming ones, and that is a conversation you did not want to have today.
+**If you change a file in a cloned repository, copy your version somewhere else before you pull.** Otherwise, git must reconcile your edits with incoming changes.
+Resolving those conflicts takes additional work.

 ### When `git pull` refuses